Union Square (Hong Kong): Location and accommodation

-The name Union Square is not well known and is seldom used, and as such, people tend to refer to its constituent parts, such as the Elements mall, the ICC, the W Hotel and the various luxurious private apartment complexes.
+The name Union Square is not well known and is seldom used, as people tend to refer the area to its constituent parts, such as the Elements mall, the ICC, the W Hotel and the various luxurious private apartment complexes.

 Planning and concept

 The contract to build and operate the airport railway was awarded to MTR Corporation in 1992.
 The master plan for Union Square, comprising the massive air rights development surrounding Kowloon Station, was laid out by TFP Farrells.
 The architects envisioned a three-dimensional mixed-use urban quarter, with numerous towers sitting atop a massive podium.

 According to Sir Terry Farrell, MTR Corporation initially wanted a dispersed train station with discreet entrances, but he argued for a grand station hall concept with layered space oriented around Kowloon station providing a central focal point.
 Transport infrastructure occupies the underground level and first floor – loading facilities and platforms for MTR trains on the Tung Chung and Airport Express lines occupying the sub-terranean level; while the ground level has bus stations, parking garage entrances and mechanical rooms.
 The Elements Mall on the upper decks takes up 146000 sqm, with retail space occupied by luxury brands, chain stores, a cinema, a supermarket, restaurants, and an ice rink.

 On the roof of the Union Square shopping mall, three storeys above the ground, is a pseudo ground level public place with walkways, gardens and a central plaza surrounded by outdoor cafés and bars.
 Entrances to the various building complexes of Union Square are located on this level.
 Although Union Square was conceived as an interconnected space centred on transport infrastructure, it was criticised in a 2013 University of Hong Kong study as being cut off from its surroundings, especially for pedestrians.
 Paul Zimmerman said Union Square is "an island of the rich disconnected from its surroundings", and a lesson for future urban planners.
 This concern is shared by Farrell, who said there were pre-determined site constraints, and little could be done to mitigate them.